List of Di-Gata Defenders characters: The Eye

-Madam Lisel's guardian.
+The Eye is Madam Lisel's guardian.
 It has two forms: a crystal ball and a giant Y-shaped creature.
 In its giant form, the Eye can shoot laser beams powerful enough to break through Kragus.
 In ball form, the Eye can tell an unspecific future.
 However, in order to see the future, the Eye needs a fresh supply of memories.
-When the eye returns to its stone form, Lisel is certain the Eye won't trouble her but will never be free of it.
-The Eye's stone is bound to the Altas sigil (engraved on its Iris).
+The Eye's stone is bound to the Altas sigil (engraved on its iris).

 Firefox

 Firefox is Adam's Guardian.
 It appears as a two-legged red fox.
 As its name implies, it is a fox that has the power of fire.
 Its more basic attack allows it to send out a fire beam from its tail.
 But with increased power from Adam's Booster Stones, it has the power to turn into a flame snake.
 Firefox's stone is bound to the Infinis sigil (engraved on its legs).